-- 1. The student, by using listening skills, will develop the ability to understand some short, learned utterances. - 2.
-The student, by using speaking skills, will produce oral expressions consisting of isolated words and learned phrases within predictable areas of need. - 3.
-The student, by using reading skills, will identify a limited number of highly contextualized words and/or phrases. - 4.
-The student will demonstrate the ability to use simple fixed expressions and limited memorized material and some recombinations thereof. - 5.
-The student will demonstrate awareness of basic aspects of Spanish culture.
+- 1. The student, by using listening skills, will develop the ability to understand sentence-length utterances that consist of recombinations of learned elements. - 2.
+The student, by using speaking skills, will produce oral expressions combining and recombining learned elements consisting of isolated words and learned phrases within predictable areas of need. - 3.
+The student, by using reading skills, will get main ideas and/or some facts from simple connected texts that are linguistically noncomplex and have a clear underlying internal structure. - 4.
+The student will meet limited practical writing needs by combining learned vocabulary and structures into simple sentences on familiar topics. - 5.
+The student will demonstrate limited social competence in the Spanish-speaking culture by showing a comprehension of the values and customs of that culture.